ceph/ceph/doc/rados/operations/user-management.rst

 :Description: Gives a user permissions to connect as an OSD to other OSDs or
               monitors.
 Conferred on OSDs to enable OSDs to handle replication heartbeat traffic and status reporting.

+``profile mds``

+:Description: Gives a user permissions to connect as a MDS to other MDSs or
+              monitors.

 ``profile bootstrap-osd``